ralphschuhwerk/pdsnd_github/README.md

 I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
 I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
 I also worte a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### What Software Is Needed
-Python 3, NumPy, and pandas installed using Anaconda
+Python 3, NumPy, and pandas installed using Anaconda.
 A text editor, like Sublime or Atom.
 A terminal application (Terminal on Mac and Linux or Cygwin on Windows).